HomeAirfare DealsSave $250 on Virgin Atlantic bookings with this targeted Amex offer

 • Valid only for purchases where Virgin Atlantic Airways is the merchant of record.

-• Excludes ticket desk and call center bookings, in-flight purchases, luggage charges, meals, and car services.
+• Excludes ticket desk and call center bookings, in-flight purchases, luggage charges and meals.

 • Offer only valid on purchases made directly with the merchant.
 Offer not valid on purchases made using third parties, such as resellers, delivery services, or other intermediaries.

-• Please allow 90-days after 9/23/2025 for the statement credit(s) to be posted to the Account, provided that American Express receives information from the merchant about your qualifying purchase.
+• If you meet the offer requirements, the statement credit(s) will typically post to your account within 30 days after you make a qualifying purchase, provided that American Express receives information from the merchant about your qualifying purchase.

 See your targeted offer for full terms and conditions.